Keep Working

 *Here's how to access these:

-*Here's how to Map a Drive/Access a Shared Departmental Folder to a Local Computer:
+*How to Map a Drive to/Access a Shared Departmental Folder on a Local Computer:

 Prepare